Good Code Is Like A Good Joke: It Needs No Explanation

 The best developers I've worked with didn't just write code that worked; they wrote code that spoke clearly.
 Reading it felt like watching a master comedian deliver a one-liner: Sharp, Effortless, and Memorable.

-So the next time you're writing a function or reviewing a pull request, ask yourself:
+So the next time you're writing a function or reviewing a pull request, ask yourself: Does this code explain itself, or will I have to explain it?

 Because if it needs no explanation… you've just written something great.

 Pick one function you wrote recently.
 Read it with fresh eyes.
-Then ask: Would a stranger get the joke?

 If not, refactor it.
 Make it clearer.
 Make it simpler.
 Make it land.